fadden/CiderPress2/DiskArc/README.md

 Hybrid volumes, where DOS peacefully overlaps with ProDOS, Pascal, or CP/M, can be detected through the "embedded volume" mechanism.

+### Gutenberg ###

+Gutenberg is supported for reading only.

+[...]

+File lengths are multiples of 250, so determining the exact length of a document requires scanning for the first occurrence of $00.
+This is not currently done by the filesystem code.

 ### HFS ###

 HFS is well supported, for both reading and writing, on volumes up to 4GB.
 The initial file